-A few years ago starting an online store seemed mind-blowingly complex for small and medium businesses.
+A few years ago starting an eCommerce shop seemed mind-blowingly complex for small and medium businesses.
 You had to code your fingers to the bone to make your first sale.
 Luckily, everything is different now.
-Indeed, it’s never been easier to launch an online business from scratch within just a short space of time.
+Indeed, it’s never been easier to start an online store from scratch within just a short space of time.

 No question, you’ll need to stick to a certain plan to do that — choose a niche, develop a business strategy, find the right eCommerce platform (you are not going to code it on your own, are you?).